How to Write a Uniform Policy Letter

 You need to create an opportunity for feedback in your uniform policy letter.
 Also, encourage your staff to speak about the policy before it goes into effect.

-You can include, for example, you have provided three different feedback opportunities throughout the year and given them x amount of time to prepare for the policy’s effective date.
+You can include, for example, that you have provided three different feedback opportunities throughout the year and given them x amount of time to prepare for the policy’s effective date.
 You can also say that you have received their feedback and taken it onboard.

 It is important your staff feel part of the uniform policy process.
 If not, there may be problems further down the line.